swanhtet01/InsightFactory/README.md

 3. Run the full pipeline once: `python -m helpers.pipeline_runner <path> [<path> ...]` where each path can be a file or a directory; directories are scanned recursively.
 The Drive watcher can also trigger it automatically.
 4. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts for all configured folders)
 5. Run the app: `streamlit run app.py`
+6. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
-6. Open the **Pipeline Summary** page in the Streamlit app to inspect the aggregated KPI, claim, and document metrics.
+7. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, and document metrics alongside integration telemetry.
-7. All analytics are auto-updated from your Drive folders with results stored in `reports/`.
+8. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).

+## Dashboards
+- **📊 Operations Command Center** highlights multi-run trends, production throughput, claims exposure, and recommended next steps driven by the AI research planner.
+- **📁 Pipeline Summary** provides a drill-down into the most recent run, including metric tables, charts, and raw HTML exports for compliance snapshots.
+- **🤖 AI Operations Copilot** (existing page) surfaces CopilotKit and DeepResearch readiness plus the recommended enablement roadmap.

 ## Testing
 - Install the dependencies from `requirements.txt` (a virtual environment is recommended).